Souptoys

 Souptoys Toybox, also known simply as Souptoys, is a physics-based sandbox video game and "desktop toy" program for the Microsoft Windows systems.
 It was developed by a group of friends known as the Soupboys, based in Western Australia.
-The game was initially made available for purchase sometime in early 2006, however was released as freeware on July 14 the same year.
+Initially made available for purchase sometime in early 2006, Souptoys was released as freeware on July 14 of the same year.
 A number of updates have been released that add new toys to the game, although the game's official website is no longer accessible.

 Gameplay

 Souptoys includes a variety of physics-based objects which can be dragged from the "toybox" window onto the desktop, with the ability to be thrown and moved around with a computer mouse.
 Some objects, such as balls, cannons, gears, titling platforms, and colored wooden blocks, allow for level-building and the construction of Rube Goldberg-like contraptions, which could then be saved as a "playset" file and uploaded to the Souptoys website for others to download.
 Several pre-made playsets are also included with the base game.
 While Souptoys overlays itself directly on to the player's screen, there is also an option to turn on a background which hides the desktop and any open programs with a blue checkerboard pattern.

 Toys are divided into themed categories; Sports, Make & Break, Ted's Castle, Souper Six, Bumble Party, Pirates, Astrobots, Soup Labs, and Christmas Toys.